-In Sec.~\ref{sec:SRS} we begin by discussing a simple parametrisation of a 2-sphere using both a holomorphic and a smooth viewpoint.
-In Sec.~\ref{sec:SCNC} we define a new set of frame coordinates that we call `superconformal normal coordinates'.
+In Section~\ref{sec:SRS}, we begin by discussing a simple parametrisation of a 2-sphere using both a~holomorphic and a smooth viewpoint.
+In Section~\ref{sec:SCNC}, we define a new set of frame coordinates that we call `superconformal normal coordinates'.
 These coordinates (by analogy to Riemann normal coordinates in ordinary Riemannian geometry) will enable us to map (or pullback) our superframe (on which we use standard superconformal field theory techniques to define local operators and states) to an underlying curved super Riemann surface.
-In Sec.~\ref{sec:SC} we introduce the notion of super curvature that we will adopt throughout the article.
-In Sec.~\ref{sec:PIM} we will derive the precise expression for the path integral measure that implements the aforementioned gauge slice.
-In Sec.~\ref{sec:GI} we show that the path integral measure contributions associated to the gauge slice of interest leads to the expected decoupling of BRST-exact insertions into the path integral.
-In the Discussion (Sec.~\ref{sec:D}) we provide some further context and generalisation to arbitrary super Riemann surfaces with an arbitrary number of handles while also highlighting a puzzle that seems to arise in this case.
+In Section~\ref{sec:SC}, we introduce the notion of super curvature that we will adopt throughout the article.
+In Section~\ref{sec:PIM}, we will derive the precise expression for the path integral measure that implements the aforementioned gauge slice.
+In Section~\ref{sec:GI}, we show that the path integral measure contributions associated to the gauge slice of interest leads to the expected decoupling of BRST-exact insertions into the path integral.
+In the Discussion (see Section~\ref{sec:D}), we provide some further context and generalisation to arbitrary super Riemann surfaces with an arbitrary number of handles while also highlighting a puzzle that seems to arise in this case.
 We also mention some future directions.

-\section{Super Riemann Surfaces}
+\section{Super Riemann surfaces}